Grain-handling centrifugal fan built for combustible-dust duty on the Jitamitra shop floor

 Combustible grain dust

-Grain, flour and by-product dust is combustible — most classify St 1 (some St 2) with a minimum ignition energy low enough that a spark, a rubbing wheel or a hot bearing inside a dust cloud can start a deflagration that propagates through the ducting and the elevator.
+Grain, flour and by-product dust is combustible, with a minimum ignition energy low enough that a spark, a rubbing wheel or a hot bearing inside a dust cloud can start a deflagration that propagates through the ducting and the elevator.

 How we engineer it out

 An ATEX construction sized to the area classification — spark-resistant build to the recognised A/B/C construction levels, non-sparking wheel and inlet materials, generous wheel-to-casing clearance so metal never rubs, earthing and bonding across the assembly, and bearings kept cool and outside the airstream.
-ATEX Zone 20/21/22 is self-declared per 2014/34/EU (Category 1D/2D/3D) where the classification calls for it.
+ATEX Zone 22 (Category 3D) is self-declared per 2014/34/EU for combustible-dust duty.

 02 — BUILD-UP